dotnet/arcade/Documentation/DocumentationPrinciples.md

 ## Principles

+1. Documentation is successful only if the customer is successful.

-1. Documentation, not code, is the primary source of information for customers.
+2. Documentation, not code, is the primary source of information for customers.

-2. Documentation is written for the customer.
+3. Documentation is written for the customer.

-3. Documentation is up-to-date.
+4. Documentation is up-to-date.

-4. Documentation is explicit.
+5. Documentation is explicit.

-5. Developers, including First Responders, are able to contribute documentation easily and without disruption.
+6. Developers, including First Responders, are able to contribute documentation easily and without disruption.

-6. Features are documented.
+7. Features are documented.
 Feature documentation explains why the feature is needed, what the feature does, and how the feature is used.

-7. Questions are documented.
+8. Questions are documented.
 If someone had to ask, it was overlooked in the docs.

 ## Project assumptions